Last Updated on March 6, 2026

 Types of TDS

-Types of TDS means the types of payments which are subject to a TDS deduction, such as below:
+Types of TDS means the types of payments that are subject to a TDS deduction, such as the following:

 - Rent